 - Meat Pounder

 - Kitchen String

-- Cook the quartered two bacon pieces in a pan large enough to accommodate the pork roast, add in 2 tablespoons butter as the bacon begins to render fat.
-Scrape the chopped onion into the pan, cook on very low heat for two minutes, tumble in the stale bread cubes, stir, sprinkle over a couple pinches of salt and pepper, continuing to cook until the outer part of the bread cubes begin to soften, topple in the apple chunks, stir, cook a few more minutes, sprinkle in fresh thyme and sage.
-Pour three tablespoons apple cider into the stuffing mixture, stir, heat through, check seasoning, adjusting if needed, turn off heat.
-Transfer stuffing to a bowl and wipe out pan.
-Cool stuffing at least ten minutes then carefully spread the stuffing over the bratwurst sausage.
-Roll up the pork roast like a jelly roll then secure tightly all around using kitchen string.
-Any stuffing or sausage that comes out during rolling may be stuck back in.
+- Cook the quartered two bacon pieces in a pan large enough to accommodate the pork roast, add in 2 tablespoons butter as the bacon begins to render fat, scrape the chopped onion into the pan, cook on very low heat for two minutes, tumble in the bread cubes, stir, sprinkle over a couple pinches of salt and pepper, continuing to cook until the outer part of the bread cubes softens

-- Remove stuffed pork from oven and place on a cutting board tented for ten to twelve minutes then slice using a sharp serrated knife.
+- Remove stuffed pork from oven and place on a cutting board tented with aluminum foil for ten to twelve minutes then slice using a sharp serrated knife

-- Stir Wondra quick flour into a quarter cup of apple cider and cook on medium heat until boiling, pour into the juices remaining in the roasting pan, scraping any accumulated bits of meat, cooking on medium heat approximately five minutes or until thickened.
-Strain gravy, add in salt and pepper, check seasoning and adjust to taste.
+- For The Cider Gravy: Stir Wondra quick flour into a quarter cup of apple cider and cook on medium heat until boiling, pour into the juices remaining in the roasting pan, scraping any accumulated bits of meat, cook on medium heat approximately five minutes or until thickened.
+Strain gravy, add in salt and pepper, check seasoning and adjust to taste